scrapy/scrapy/docs/topics/downloader-middleware.rst

 .. class:: RetryMiddleware

-   A middlware to retry failed requests that are potentially caused by temporary problems such as a connection timeout or HTTP 500 error.
+   A middleware to retry failed requests that are potentially caused by temporary problems such as a connection timeout or HTTP 500 error.

 Failed pages are collected on the scraping process and rescheduled at the